-Every woman is different -- including her periods.
+Every woman is different -- including their periods.
 Some happen like clockwork.
-Others are hit or miss and unpredictable.
-On average, a woman gets her period every 24 to 38 days.
+Others are hit-or-miss and unpredictable.
+On average, a woman gets their period every 24 to 38 days.
 A period usually lasts about 2 to 8 days.
 Is your period irregular -- and if so, does it need treatment?

 You may have irregular periods if:

 - The time between each period starts to change